robee103/cafemgr/README.md

 # cafemgr
 A cafe invoicing and promo application that takes order and optionally applies promo.

-After showing menu with numbered items, it will take a comma seperate input An additional question for stamp card is asked ?
-Y/N

-Based on the input codes it will build an order and print the receipt
+After showing menu with numbered items, it will take a comma separated input (eg. 1,5) An additional question for stamp card is asked in Y/N (eg. 'n') Based on the input codes it will build an order and print the receipt

+Promos are applied based on stamp card with 2 criteria:
+1. Beverage and snack is ordered, then 1 extra free
+2. Every 5th Beverage ordered is free

 ## Requirements
 For building and running the application you need: